 Folks, you have all heard this before.
 “If you don’t indulge in that Starbucks coffee every day and invest the savings, you will get rich” or something like that.
 I have heard this story far too many times from far too many ‘experts’.
 It has even found a place in some bestseller books that sold a million copies!
 Time to put this overused latte story to test.
 Let’s compare the latte math with the real math @ TFR.

 This post took 10 years in the making.
 It has its origins in 2005 when I moved to the Washington DC area during the peak of the real estate bubble.
 Soon after, I have been recommended, advised, urged and sometimes even warned about my foolish decision to rent.

 It was nearly 6 PM on Friday and I was getting into my car at the office parking lot.
 I was looking forward to the weekend after a tiring week juggling tasks, teams, new projects and business plans.
 My son’s school athletics championship was the main event for our weekend.
 He had qualified for the decathlon finals after several preliminary rounds.
 The happy thoughts of spending my day watching my son on the field, and then taking my family out for a nice dinner and ice cream were on my mind when suddenly, my cell phone rang.
 Sh**, it’s my boss.

 There are 10 factors in my life journey that I see as integral to a meaningful and successful life, and net worth is only one part of it.
 Each of these factors directly or indirectly contribute to my financial and well-being goals.
 I hope to share my experience (both pains and pleasures) and learn from your comments on each of these areas.
 Here we go:

-Hi, Glad to have you here!
-I am a 45-year-young corporate senior manager working in a consumer products company, who values financial independence.
-I have a family (including my elderly mother) to support but that’s not why I need my job, it is because I am doing (so far) interesting things in my job.
-Despite some […]
+Hi, I am Roman (or “Mr. TFR”).
+Glad to have you here!
+I am a 45+ corporate senior manager working in a consumer products company, who values financial independence.
+I have a family (including my elderly mother) to support but that’s not why I need my job, it is because I am doing (so far) interesting […]